ronanb95/cryptos/README.md

 Generally speaking I broke the development process into two main parts, a part focusing on the creation of the customer content cards and a part focusing on the market table.

+One additional thing to note here is that I bundled both the user/customers section of the app and the market section of the app together as the scope of this app was definitive and quite small.
+However, I do realise that generally when working on Django projects it is best to work in a manner in which services are broken up into different apps.
+For example, having a separate Customer app and separate Market app within the same project.
+This would aid with reusability.

 ## Customers Cards

 I began by setting up a basic skeleton app, then added some basic templates with some css to get an idea of where everything would fit.
 I then began working on the backend functionality for the customers content cards.
 I created a Profile model and created a one-to-one relationship with the Users model here (This was probably incorrect, I was originally under the impression that each content card should represent a user of the application).
 I then created a serializer to get data from this model and overrode a couple of functions to get the desired information.
 I finally created an endpoint using the REST frameworks generic views that the frontend could fetch from.

 In terms of the frontend I kept things simple.
 I considered using something like React but given the tight timeframe I did not want to be messing around with webpack and having additional set up etc. Therefore I simply used some JQuery, Bootstrap, HTML and CSS.
 For the content cards I simply fetched the data from the endpoint I created and displayed it using some standard javascript.
 Finally, I added some styling through CSS.

 ## Market Table